haluwama/SumApp/README.md

 # SumApp
 This project is a game.
-In which the player can practice his math skills
+In which the player can practice his math skills.
+For this project, I used an IDE called Intel Xdk.
+In order to easy adjusting the code, I used design patterns called MVC and Singleton.
+It based on Apache Cordova thanks to this framework, it can be launched on many mobile platforms.

 "This is a game, which at the moment has 4 modes.
 Classic, in which you choose many of the different numbers given and add them.
 In the division mode, you pick numbers divisible by the shown digit.
-Power mode, in which you raise the power of given numbers and root extraction mode where you choose the correct answer after calculating the root."
+Power mode, in which you raise the power of given numbers and root extraction mode where you choose the correct answer after calculating the root."e where you choose the correct answer after calculating the root."